Working with files

 }

 As shown above, we use the data content_type to indicate we wish to submit the request using multipart/form-data.
-We then build a 'file' object, taking the encoded content contained in the .get_email_with_attachment.attachments[0].base64encodedcontents field from the incoming event and decoding it back to its original form using the base64_decode Liquid filter, we include this in a field called 'contents'.
+We then build a 'file' object, taking the encoded content contained in the .get_email_with_attachment.attachments[0].base64encodedcontents field from the incoming event and decoding it back to its original form using the BASE64_DECODE function, we include this in a field called 'contents'.
 We must also include a 'filename' field in the object.
 In this example, the object is labeled file, but you can use whatever label you like – Tines will recognize the object based on its contents and filename structure.

 When the above action runs, it will build and send a correctly formatted multipart request to the specified URL.